Charles Richardson (Royal Navy officer): East Indies

-Richardson joined the Royal Navy as a captain's servant (a rank given to young men awaiting an opening to become a midshipman) on board the 28-gun frigate HMS Vestal, commanded by Captain Sir Richard Strachan, a contemporary of his father, on 23 November 1787.
+Richardson joined the Royal Navy as a captain's servant (the rating given to boys awaiting an opportunity to become a midshipman) on board the 28-gun frigate HMS Vestal, commanded by Captain Sir Richard Strachan, a contemporary of his father, on 23 November 1787.
 Soon after this Vestal was sent to China to convey the politician Charles Allan Cathcart so that he could open diplomatic channels with the Chinese.
 Cathcart was already ill when he began the mission and his health declined further while on board Vestal; Richardson was charged with reading to him and keeping him company, and Cathcart agreed that on arrival in China Richardson would become his aide de camp.
 This did not happen because Cathcart died in the Bangka Strait en route in 1788.
 Vestal then returned to England and underwent a refit in May 1789.
 On 29 August she was again sent far abroad, this time to India conveying Major-General William Medows to his new post as governor of Bombay.
 Richardson remained on the East Indies Station after this and in April 1791 Strachan transferred to the command of the 36-gun frigate HMS Phoenix, taking Richardson with him.

 On 19 November Phoenix was sailing with the 36-gun frigate HMS Perseverance off the Malabar Coast when they stopped two French merchant vessels to search them.
 The merchants were being protected by the French 42-gun frigate Résolue, and this ship opened fire on the British vessels during their attempts to search the ships.
 The British ships attacked the frigate and forced her to surrender after killing twenty-five of her crew in an engagement in which Phoenix herself had only six men killed.
 In the same year the Third Anglo-Mysore War began in India, and Richardson was subsequently given command of Phoenix's boats for service in the war.
 They served in a number of rivers in cooperation with Major-General Sir Robert Abercromby's army combating Tipu Sultan.
 Richardson was employed in this role for several months before he rejoined Phoenix.